The SOAR Gravitational Arc Survey - I: Survey overview and photometric catalogs: Data reduction

 Custom codes were employed to remove the fringe pattern from $i'$ band images, since the defringing performed by IRAF MSCRED tasks was not satisfactory and we found that it could be improved upon.
 Our codes identify pixels on top of the fringing pattern and compute median counts for them, both for the sky subtracted science and fringing correction images, computing the ratio between the two.
 They then scale the correction frame by this ratio before subtracting the pattern from the science image.
 The fringe amplitude (i.e., the typical difference between peak and valley in the fringe pattern) in the raw data was approximately $4\%$ of the sky and was reduced to levels smaller than $1\%$ of the sky by our defringing method for most of our $i'$ band images.
 However, we noticed a remaining fringing residual, especially in the west CCD chip, for about $12\%$ of our $i'$ band images.
 This residual fringing amplitude was at worst $\sim 2\%$ of the sky level.
 We also noticed a small difference in the counts of the four SOI amplifiers ($< 2\%$) and a difference in the noise level between the two CCDs.

 The original Multiple Extension Format (MEF) files were then converted into Flexible Image Transport System (FITS) files using the task {\it soimosaic} from the SOAR/SOI IRAF package.

 Exposures of the same filter of each target were aligned and combined into a stacked image, by taking the median at each position.
 This stacked image was used for object detection and photometry.
 The stacked images in each filter were aligned with the task {\it wregister} from IRAF, using the $i'$ band image as reference.
-We also combined the $g'$, $r'$, and $i'$ stacked images of each cluster to have a final $g'+r'+i'$ coadded image.
-This latter was used to visually inspect for gravitational arc candidates.
+We also combined the $g'$, $r'$ and $i'$ stacked images of each cluster to have a final $g'+r'+i'$ coadded image, using IRAF's task {\it imcombine} (each image was scaled by the mean before being added).
+This coadded image was used to visually inspect for gravitational arc candidates.

 We measured the seeing in the stacked images for each band using the {\it imexamine} IRAF task.
 The distribution is shown in Fig.~\ref{seeing_histo}.
 Clearly most of the images do satisfy our seeing constraint, at least in the $i'$ band, and are therefore well suited for finding arcs.
 Only two clusters have seeing larger than $1''$ in that band.
 They were observed in windy conditions and their images have relatively poor seeing.
-The median seeing for all images is $0.82''$, $0.74''$, and $0.69''$ in the $g'$, $r'$, and $i'$ bands respectively.
+The median seeing for all images is $0.83''$, $0.76''$ and $0.71''$ in the $g'$, $r'$ and $i'$ bands respectively.